 Tom Fill married Emily Danby (*).
 They had five children: Gladys (died February 1908, 11 months), Dorris (Dorothy, or Dolly) (21 May 1908 - 13 June 1950), Winifred ('Winn') (13 June 1912 - 13 June 1966), William ('Bill') (7 January 1913, died 1985 aged 72) and Helen ('Nell') (27 May 1914).

 Percy Hazelden married Louise Funnell (*).
-They had two children: Geoff (born 2 January 1934) and Joan.
+They had two children: Geoff (2 January 1934 - 23 December 2020) and Joan.
 They lived in Brighton.
 We think it was Percy's parents who owned the 'Hazelden Nursery' that used to sell plants on the main road into Brighton from London for many years.
 The main road is now moved, and the nursery is closed.

 On 20 March 1982 in Guildford, Surrey, Paul Hazelden (*) married Susan Frances ('Sue') Hitchins.
 They had three children: Alan David (7 July 1987), Philip John (13 December 1989) and Ian Roger (22 March 1992).